nhsengland/fdp-design-guide/docs/index.md

 #Build user centred products for the Data Platform
 ##How to use this guide
-By using this guide, you can ensure that the user of your product encounters a familiar and easy-to-use interface, and will find it similar to other platform products they use.
+By using this guide, you can ensure that the user of your product sees a familiar and easy-to-use user-interface, and will find it similar to other products they use at work.

-It’s important to ensure that all products can be used as intended and that end users understand the interface and can get the outcome they need easily.
+It’s important to ensure that all products can be used as intended and that end-users understand the interface and can get the outcome they need easily.
 This guide contains clear and consistent guidelines on core design elements, including colour palettes, typography, and layout structures.

 In the final version you will also find screengrabs of templates to be used in Workshop - with annotations to explain which Workshop widgets to use.